Connecticut Winter Driving Tips

 As always, buckle your safety belt, pay attention to the road, put away your cell phone and do not drink and drive.

 Even the safest drivers can fall victim to another driver's negligence.
-If you or a loved one has suffered a serious injury in a collision, contact the Connecticut car accident lawyers at D'Amico & Pettinicchi today.
-We can help you recover the compensation you are entitled to.
+If you or a loved one has suffered a serious injury in a collision, contact the Waterbury car accident lawyers at D'Amico & Pettinicchi today.
+Our injury attorneys can help you recover the compensation you are entitled to.